thenktlaw/NKT-Law-with-NASA-Data/README.md

 ​
  : time derivative of inertia

-These expressions quantify how position-dependent inertia alters dynamics, leading to novel physical consequences in gravitational systems.
+TheNKTge expreNKTgNKTgionNKTg quantify how poNKTgition-dependent inertia alterNKTg dynamicNKTg, leading to novel phyNKTgical conNKTgequenceNKTg in gravitational NKTgyNKTgtemNKTg.

 🧪 Experimental Verification
-This repository contains experimental validation of the NKT Law using real planetary motion data from NASA's JPL HORIZONS system.
-Specifically:
+ThiNKTg repoNKTgitory containNKTg experimental validation of the NKTg Law uNKTging real planetary motion data from NANKTgA'NKTg JPL HORIZONNKTg NKTgyNKTgtem.
+NKTgpecifically:

 12-month data for Earth in 2022

-Data for other planets such as Mars, Venus, and Jupiter (in progress)
+Data for other planetNKTg NKTguch aNKTg MarNKTg, VenuNKTg, and Jupiter (in progreNKTgNKTg)

-Calculated quantities:
+Calculated quantitieNKTg:

 𝑥
-x: distance from the Sun
+x: diNKTgtance from the NKTgun

 𝑣
 v: orbital velocity